 Notably, Spain, Poland and Croatia are not participating in the UPC despite having the opportunity to do so being Member States of the EU.
 These states may join the agreement later, but for now European patents will need to be validated directly in these states if they are of interest.
-Of course, the UK will also not participate in the unitary system, having now left the European Union.
+Of course, the UK is also not participating in the unitary system, having now left the European Union.

-HOW WILL THE UNITARY PATENT WORK?
+HOW DOES THE UNITARY PATENT WORK?

 Unitary Patents are also subject to revocation via the EPO opposition procedure.